 Lucuma powder is convenient to use in recipes in substitution for other sugar types, especially when you don't want a super sweet taste.

-Although versatile for use in many recipes, the dried fruit powder has a very similar consistency to flour and can add a particular creaminess to certain foods.
+Although versatile for use in many recipes, the dried fruit powder has a similar consistency to flour and can add a creaminess to certain foods.
 For this reason, it is particularly favored in desserts, like puddings, custards, mousse and ice creams.
 It can also be used in preserves and pie fillings to create a thick texture and added fruity sweetness.

 Blended with carob powder, which is a similar consistency, it can be used as a chocolate or cacao alternative in many bars or desserts.